JoinColony/colonyJS/README.md

 ## Contributing

-We welcome all contributions to colonyJS.
+We welcome all contributions to colonyJS!
 See [Contributing](https://github.com/JoinColony/colonyJS/blob/develop/.github/CONTRIBUTING.md) for more information.

 ## Development

-If you are a developer working on colonyJS, see [Development](https://github.com/JoinColony/colonyJS/blob/develop/.github/DEVELOPMENT.md).
+If you are a developer contributing to colonyJS, see [Development](https://github.com/JoinColony/colonyJS/blob/develop/.github/DEVELOPMENT.md).